artsy/ezel/README.md

 Apps are small express applications that are [mounted into the main project](http://vimeo.com/56166857).
 What distinguishes apps from one another is that they conceptually deal with a certain section of your website, and are often separated by a full page-refresh.
 As such an app could be a complex thick-client "search" app, or a simple static "about" page.

+Apps should strive to be self-contained and shouldn't require into other apps.
+However, apps will often need project-level modules and so requiring into components or libraries are fine.
+It's also encouraged to namespace your CSS classes in an app by the app name to avoid conflicts, e.g. apps/user may use `h1.user-name-header`.

 The organization of these apps are up to you, for a simple app you may put all of your code into one express instance exported in a single index.js file.
-More complex apps may have their own /models, /components, /stylesheets, /templates, etc. folders.
+More complex apps may have their own /routes, /stylesheets, etc. folders or even look like it's own Ezel project with components and sub-apps.
 Large web projects often have a wide range of needs on a case by case basis.
 Instead of trying to solve every problem with the same architecture, Ezel remains flexible and modular so you can pick the right tools and patterns for the job.

 ### Components

-Components are small portions of UI re-used across apps and generally contain a mix of stylesheets, templates, and client-side code.
-These can be thought of like a jQuery UI widget, Bootstrap component, or Backbone view.
-Examples can be complex, like an autocomplete widget, or as simple as a headers stylesheet styling h1-h6 tags.
+Components are portions of UI re-used across apps and are simply a folder containing a mix of stylesheets, templates, and client-side code that can be required piece-meal.
+These can be thought of like a [jQuery UI widget](http://jqueryui.com/), [Bootstrap component](http://getbootstrap.com/2.3.2/components.html), [Backbone view](http://backbonejs.org/#View), or [component.js](http://tjholowaychuk.com/post/27984551477/components) component.
+Components can be as simple a stylesheet and template, more complex like an autocomplete widget with, or even a massive modal window with many sub-components and widgets.

+Components, like apps, should strive to be self contained and shouldn't require into other components, apps, models, or collections.
+It's also encouraged to namespace your CSS classes in a component by the component name to avoid conflicts, e.g. components/autocomplete may use `li.autocomplete-list-item`.

 ## Models & Collections